Zoha-Arif/PredictingCognitiveFatigueInStockTrading/README.md

 This project uses a neural network model to predict cognitive fatigue in simulated stock trading behavior based on decision-making patterns and reaction times.
 It combines time-series processing, deep learning, and trading simulation to explore how fatigue may manifest in behavioral data.

----

-## 🎯 Objective

-The goal is to build a real-time fatigue detection system that analyzes:
+The goal was to build a real-time fatigue detection system that analyzes:
 - Reaction time consistency
 - Trading decisions over time (BUY, SELL, HOLD)
 - Sequence patterns leading to mental fatigue